Google Translate Disclaimer

 Children come to school hungry for a variety of reasons i.e. rushed mornings, early buses, taking care of siblings, extra-curricular activities, no food at home, sleeping in, early drop off, etc. No matter the reason, hunger can impact children’s ability to learn, work and play at school.

 Student Nutrition Programs in schools provide universal access to nutritious breakfasts, morning meals, and snacks to students.
-Contact the office to find out what is available at your child’s school.
+Contact the school office to learn about food programs at your child’s school.

 To find out about other local food programs and services available in your community, contact 211 Ontario online, by text or call for support.